-Head to the waterfront where Boston Harbor Cruises (BHC) ferry service will take visitors to the Boston Harbor Islands and other areas of Massachusetts.
-Take a ferry up to Salem, the "witch city" of 17th century lore, where you can visit the Peabody Essex Museum and of course the Salem Witch Museum.
-BHC and Bay State Cruises offer service to Provincetown on the tip of Cape Cod, an eclectic artists’ community teeming with galleries, used book stores, quaint restaurants and beautiful beaches.
+Head to the waterfront where Boston Harbor Cruises (BHC) ferry service will take visitors to the Boston Harbor Islands and to Salem , the "witch city" of 17th century lore, where you can also visit the Peabody Essex Museum and of course the Salem Witch Museum.
+Both BHC and Bay State Cruises offer fast service to Provincetown, located on the tip of Cape Cod, an eclectic artists’ community teeming with galleries, restaurants, quaint shops and beautiful beaches.

 Head west of Boston by car or rail to visit to Lexington and Concord, charming colonial towns with rich literary and Revolutionary War Era history.
 The Liberty Ride will highlight many of the historic landmarks, including the Orchard House, Emerson House, Concord Museum and Minute Man National Historical Park.
 Stay over at the Aloft Lexington or The Inn at Hastings Park and enjoy all that Lexington has to offer.